 - Edgestitch the pocket in place along the bottom only.

-- Using the Dritz Snap Pliers, insert one half of the metal snap through the webbing just above the end of the Reflective Ribbon.
+- Using the snap pliers or a similar setting tool, insert one half of the metal snap through the webbing just above the end of the reflective ribbon.

 - Place the front panel right side up and flat on your work surface.
 Remember, the pocket is held in place with just the one line of stitching across the bottom.